We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 (preparatory group)

-An audio recording of birds singing to the sound of autumn foliage sounds.
-On the board are pictures depicting an autumn landscape.
+An audio recording of birds singing accompanied by the sound of autumn leaves sounds.
+Pictures depicting an autumn landscape hang on the board.

 • In the morning we go to the yard -

-Discussion of what they saw: how nature is depicted, what color is the sky, trees, clouds, grass, the mood that the artists wanted to express.
+Discussion of what was seen: how nature is depicted, what color the sky, trees, clouds, grass, the mood that the artists wanted to express.

 Then photographs are offered for viewing: children highlight the signs of a golden autumn.

-Preschoolers are invited to the didactic game "Guess the tree by the leaves."
+Preschoolers are offered didactic game"Guess the tree by its leaves."

 • By the river, in an empty forest,